batuorgvue/mundungus/README.md

 JSON, which converts them to strings.
 This means that the serialized and de- serialized table types will be different.

-By default `pg-to-ts` will put `Date` types in your schema file, but if you'd prefer strings, pass `--datesAsStrings`.
+By default `mundungus` will put `Date` types in your schema file, but if you'd prefer strings, pass `--datesAsStrings`.
 Note that you'll be responsible for making sure that timestamps/dates really do come back as strings, not Date objects.
 See <https://github.com/brianc/node-pg-types> for details.